 - 5.6 Prescribed medication should be given as far as possible at the same times each day, unless there are specific instructions stating otherwise.
 Where there is more then one dose of medication to be administered in a day, the dose should be given at regular appropriate intervals.
 Medicines in tablet or capsule form are most effective when swallowed whole, and each service user needs to be encouraged to do so.
-If a service user struggles to swallow their medication whole, it may be worth considering whether the medicine is available in another form such as liquid or dissolvable tablet form.
+If a service user struggles to swallow there medication whole, it may be worth considering whether the medicine is available in another form such as liquid or dissolvable tablet form.
 All medicines need to be taken with liquid. - 5.7 Registered managers need to ensure that the administration of all medication is carried out safely.
 This may mean that the unit adopts a procedure where all medication is administered in an allocated room i.e. medication room.
 For service users that self-medicate an agreement needs to be reached on where the most desirable place is for medication to be taken.
 An area / room needs to be private, as well as an area which has limited access to other services users.
 Identifying specified areas will hopefully eliminate tablets that may have been dropped to one area.
 Such control measures will reduce the risk by other service users mistakenly taking medicines that are not prescribed to them. - 5.8 Ideally medication needs to be administered directly from the containers / blister packaging at the time of administration.
 Only if a risk assessment highlights a need to adopt another procedure such as dossetting medicines prior to administration, the establishment needs to consider other factors within that risk assessment (refer to section 2.9).
-It is a requirement that two staff assist in the administration of all medications including homely remedies.
-The establishment have adopted this additional safeguarding measure following a historic medication error.
-Two staff will therefore assist with all handling and administration of medication, therefore also requiring two signatures.

-5.9 When administering any medication designated persons must follow:

-- Refer to the service users care plan or health action plan for more information about the service users preferences. - Medication to be administered in allocated area / room. - Medication must be administered in accordance with the prescribers instructions.
+As of December 2021, it is a requirement that two staff assist in the administration of medication.
+The establishment may want to adopt additional safeguarding measures, and therefore this needs to be written into their unit's procedure, i.e. two staff where possible will assist with all administration of medication, therefore also requiring two signatures. - 5.9 When administering any medication designated persons must follow: - Refer to the service users care plan or health action plan for more information about the service users preferences. - Medication to be administered in allocated area / room. - Medication must be administered in accordance with the prescribers instructions.
 Follow any special requirements i.e. before or after food. - Select the MAR chart for individual service users. - Designated person(s) to follow good hygiene standards. - Designated persons are to administer directly from the containers/packaging, this will only differ if a risk assessment has highlighted an alternative method of administration. - Check the prescribed dose has not already been administered. - Notes any changes in treatment.
-(This should have been detected at the time of receipt of medication). - Select the medication required. - Check the pharmacist label on the packaging/container against the information on the MAR chart. - Confirm the service user's identity. - Administer the medication. - Enter initials or appropriate code on the MAR chart immediately after each administration.
+(This should have been detected at the time of receipt of medication). - Select the medication required. - Check the pharmacist label on the packaging/container against the information on the MAR chart - Confirm the service user's identity. - Administer the medication.

+• Enter initials or appropriate code on the MAR chart immediately after each administration.